Oklahoma Shared Clinical and Translational Resources

 - Improve the overall health of our citizens

 The OSCTR is funded by grant U54GM104938 from the National Institute of General Medical Sciences, a part of the National Institutes of Health.
 This grant provided $20.3 million from 2013 to 2018 to aid our efforts to improve the health of our population.
-It was successfully renewed in 2018 for an additional $20 million for the period from 2018 to 2023.
+It was successfully renewed in 2018 for an additional $20 million from 2018 to 2023.